Solana cryptocurrency: Here’s why the Ethereum competitor is surging

 - What is Solana’s market cap?
 According to CoinMarketCap, the market cap of Solana’s circulating supply is just over $35.1 billion.
 However, its fully diluted market cap (if all Solana coins were circulating) would be just over $60 billion.

 - Where does Solana rank when compared to bitcoin and Ethereum and other coins?
-At a market cap of $35 billion, Solana is ranked 8th.
-Bitcoin is #1 at just over $879 billion.
-Ethereum is #2 at $398 billion.
-At 8th place, Solana falls just behind Dogecoin, which is worth $36 billion.
+At a market cap of $35 billion, Solana is ranked eighth.
+Bitcoin is No. 1 at just over $879 billion.
+Ethereum is No. 2 at $398 billion.
+At eighth place, Solana falls just behind Dogecoin, which is worth $36 billion.

 - Why is Solana surging?
 This is always a hard question to answer.
 Though Solana is holding some kind of mysterious “Ignition” event today.
-NASDAQ speculates that Solana might announce that it will “burn” tokens.
+Nasdaq speculates that Solana might announce that it will “burn” tokens.
 That’s when a certain number of coins are removed from supply, making the remaining ones more scarce and thus more valuable.
-Alternately, Solana could be set to announce new smart-contract features.
+Alternately, Solana could be set to announce new smart contract features.